-10. GIFTS ASSOCIATED WITH SISTER CITY ACTIVITIES
+10 GIFTS ASSOCIATED WITH SISTER CITY ACTIVITIES

 - 10.1 Gifts generally regarded as "ceremonial gifts" presented to the Mayor/Councillors/staff for the Council in association with Sister City activities must also be entered into the Gift and Benefits Register.
-The receiver of the gift must lodge the gift with the General Manager's Personal Assistant as soon as possible after its receipt.
-The gift will then be recorded and placed in an appropriate location. - 10.2 Gifts for the Council (normally presented to the Mayor or head of a delegation) are generally non-token gifts, i.e. painting, plaque, work of art or craft, other items of significance to a specific occasion (items relating to the formal signing of a Sister City Relationship) of a reasonable monetary value, or any other item that more than one person in the delegation would not receive.
+The receiver of the gift must lodge the gift with the General Manager's Executive Assistant as soon as possible after its receipt.
+The gift will then be recorded and placed in an appropriate location. - 10.2 This section does not apply to gifts of any value provided to the Council as part of a cultural exchange or Sister City activity (normally presented to the Mayor or head of a delegation), which are not converted for the personal use or enjoyment of any individual Council Official or someone personally associated with them.
+Examples include paintings, plaques, works of art or craft, or other items significant to a special occasion.
+These types of gifts are usually stored and publicly displayed at Council facilities.

-11. GIFTS AND BENEFITS NOT CONSIDERED TO BE APPROPRIATE
+11 GIFTS AND BENEFITS NOT CONSIDERED TO BE APPROPRIATE

-- 11.1 Gifts which are more than the stated nominal value and from which a Council Officer could derive or acquire a personal profit or advantage should not generally be accepted.
-The following gifts and benefits would be likely to have more than the stated nominal value and are not appropriate to be accepted: - (i) Tickets to sporting events or other entertainment - (ii) Jewellery - (iii) Works of art - (iv) Discounted products for personal use - (v) Use of facilities such as gyms and holiday homes - (vi) Free or discounted travel - 11.2 Gifts of money.
-Accepting gifts of money carries the highest risk that a Council Officer will be compromised or appear to be compromised.
+- 11.1 Gifts which are of a high value (being more than \$50) and from which a Council Officer could derive or acquire a personal profit or advantage should not generally be accepted.
+The following gifts and benefits would be likely to have a high value and are not appropriate to be accepted: - a) Tickets to sporting events or other entertainment - b) Jewellery - c) Works of art - d) Discounted products for personal use - e) Use of facilities such as gyms and holiday homes - f) Free or discounted travel. - 11.2 Gifts of money.
+Accepting gifts of money or cash-like gifts carries the highest risk that a Council Officer will be compromised or appear to be compromised.
 It doesn't matter how small the amount of money is or how it is presented or offered.
-Accepting gifts of money is strictly prohibited in all cases.
-If any staff member or Councillor is offered a gift of money, it should be refused and the incident reported immediately to the General Manager.
+Accepting gifts of money or cash-like gifts is strictly prohibited in all cases.
+If any Council Officer is offered a gift of money or cash-like gift, it should be refused and the incident reported immediately to the General Manager.

-12. CONSEQUENCES OF ACCEPTING AN INAPPROPRIATE GIFT OR BENEFIT
+12 CONSEQUENCES OF ACCEPTING AN INAPPROPRIATE GIFT OR BENEFIT

 - 12.1 There are numerous consequences which may emanate through the provision of a gift or benefit.
-It is important to consider the public perception of the acceptance of a gift or benefit which could be deemed as inappropriate.

-- 12.2 The consequences for individual Officers may be:
+It is important to consider the public perception of the acceptance of a gift or benefit which could be deemed as inappropriate. - 12.2 The consequences for individual Council Officers may be: - Embarrassment - Disciplinary action - Being the subject of an internal or external inquiry - Criminal prosecution. - 12.3 The consequences for the organisation may be: - Embarrassment for the organisation

-- Embarrassment

-- Disciplinary action

-- Being the subject of an internal or external inquiry

-- Criminal prosecution.

-- 12.3 The consequences for the organisation may be:

-- Embarrassment for the organisation

 - Loss of public trust

-- Being the subject of a external enquiry
+- Being the subject of an external enquiry, for example an ICAC investigation

-- Legal action.
+- Legal action

-13. BRIBES
+13 BRIBES